 There are many conflicting views on whether or not ping pong, the so-called informal version of table tennis, is a sport.
-Some believe that it is, indeed, a sport, as it has an International Ping Pong Championship Event, which is hosted in England.
+Some believe that it is, indeed, a sport, as it has an International Ping Pong Championship Event.
+This ping pong event is hosted in England.

-Others believe that the difference is only in the name and table tennis is the continuation of the game, ping pong.
+Others believe that the difference between table tennis and ping pong is only in the name and table tennis is the continuation of the game, ping pong.

 Why is it Called Ping Pong?

 This is quite an interesting story and a case of typical European revisionism.
-Most table tennis professionals now think that the name ping pong is insulting.
+Most players now think that the name ping pong is insulting.
 When, in fact, the truth is quite hard to determine, so you decide!